 A number of regional educational organizations and environmental advocacy groups are bringing hands-on educational activities to River Day, including Saw Mill River Audubon, Teatown Lake Reservation, Riverkeeper, Peekskill Boat Works, Ferry Sloops, and the Toll House Museum.
 Local expert archeologists MALFA will bring exhibits of artifacts from digs in the lower Hudson region.
 The Traditional Small Craft Association will display a wooden Adirondack guide boat.
 Picnic food from Geordanes in Irvington will be available.

 The Croton River, which empties into the Hudson River about a half-mile past the Manor House on the Van Cortlandt estate, was used in the 18th century as a dynamic water source, powering gristmills and sawmills.
 The Van Cortlandt family kept its boats moored just beyond their icehouse, enabling the transportation of people and goods down the Hudson River.
-Today, the Hudson River still carries great cargo ships to and from New York City and other stops along the way, but both rivers are also abundantly used for fishing and boating throughout the spring, summer, and fall.
+Today, the Hudson River still carries great cargo ships to and from New York City and other stops along the way, but both rivers are also abundantly used for fishing (you may want to check out CN fishing tackle and bait discount code as the fishing experience here is truly something!) and boating throughout the spring, summer, and fall.

 Admission to River Day at Van Cortlandt Manor is $12 for adults; $10 for seniors; $6 for children 5-17; and free for children under 5 and HHV members.
 Tickets are available online at www.hudsonvalley.org.
 Van Cortlandt Manor, a Historic Hudson Valley site, is at 525 South Riverside Avenue (off Route 9) in Croton-on-Hudson.
 For information call: 914-631-8200.